 Sea lions can occasionally be found hauled out here during lower stages in the tide cycle when the rock bares.

 BULL HEAD, GLACIER ISLAND

-Bull Head is one of the top wildlife tourist attractions in PWS, being visited daily in summer by at least three large tour boats from Valdez, as well as smaller charter boats and guided kayak groups.
+Bull Head is one of the top wildlife tourist attractions in the Sound, being visited daily in summer by at least three large tour boats from Valdez, as well as smaller charter boats and guided kayak groups.
 Consequently, the sea lions have become quite acclimatized to boats.
-On my scores of visits here over the years, it was common to have groups of sea lions swim out to the boat, seemingly as interested in watching us as we were in watching them.
+On my scores of visits here over the years, groups of sea lions often swam out to the boat, seemingly as interested in watching us as we were in watching them.

 This spot, at the north end of Eleanor Island, the northernmost island in the Knight Island Archipelago, is listed as a sea lion haulout by the Alaska Department of Fish & Game.
 However, during the scores of times that I have passed Pt.
 Eleanor, I never saw any sea lions there.